jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
+    CF: open_cached_dir at dir.c:2429:2
+    CT: Jump to external code for memset
+    RF: Jump to external code for memset
+  Occurrences: 4

+LibraryCallRemoved
+  Before events:
     CF: open_istream_loose at streaming.c:226:21
     CT: Jump to external code for memset
     RF: Jump to external code for memset